amzn/amazon-payments-magento-2-plugin/documentation/flow.rst

 If you want to refund the invoice partially (i.e. only a part of the invoiced items) adjust the product quantities to be refunded (set 0 for items that shall not be refunded) and click `Update Qty's` button to update refund totals.
 You can also set the refunded items back to stock by checking `Return to Stock` checkbox.

 Next choose if you want to refund shipping costs or apply any refund adjustments and fill in the appropriate fields.
 Before submitting the credit memo form, double check that you have `Refund` button available and click it.
-A credit memo will be created and a refund will be requested with Amazon Payments.
+A credit memo will be created and a refund will be requested with Amazon Pay.

 Refunds will always be initially accepted as the vast majority of the time there will be no issue.
 However, if there is a problem after the refund has been issued, a notification will be added to Magento 2 to make you aware there has been a problem refunding the customer.

 .. warning:: Always use the `Refund` button available on the new credit memo form invoked from the single invoice preview page.
 If you click `Credit Memo` button directly on the order page you will be redirected to the new credit memo form with `Refund offline` button only, which will appear to be successful.
-However it will not notify Amazon Payments and the customer will not receive their refund.
+However it will not notify Amazon Pay and the customer will not receive their refund.